 Economics

-Research Question of the Article: The research outlines theory that assists in identifying casual avenues with potential of hindering, and promoting FDI inflows through democratic institutions.
-The research explores gape in the existing literature is the study of ‘democratic’ effects’ on FDI as a broad subject-matter.
+Research Question of the Article: The research outlines a theory that assists in identifying casual avenues with the potential of hindering and promoting FDI inflows through democratic institutions.
+The research explores the gap in the existing literature in the study of ‘democratic’ effects’ on FDI as a broad subject matter.
 The paper utilizes quantitative method techniques for the negative and positive effects, which includes empirical tests relating to 53 developing countries, and the time frame of the data set is 1882 and 1995 (Li and Resnick, 2003, pp. 178).
-The research findings suggest that the relationship of democracy-related property rights protection, and general property-rights protection, with FDI inflows is positive.
+The research findings suggest that the relationship between democracy-related property rights protection and general property rights protection with FDI inflows is positive.
 The encouraging effect of property rights is due to the democratic institutions effect, that is, in the form of private property rights protection.
-Democracy allows free market with least government intervention, which means assured protected property rights.
-Although, “after controlling for the positive effect of democracy via property rights protection, democratic institutions reduce FDI inflows” (Li and Resnick, 2003, p.
+Democracy allows a free market with the least government intervention, which means assured protected property rights.
+However, “after controlling for the positive effect of democracy via property rights protection, democratic institutions reduce FDI inflows” (Li and Resnick, 2003, p.
 183).
-Authors illustrate the theorizing part in the first section, followed with discussion on research design, results, and empirical analysis.
+The authors illustrate the theorizing part in the first section, followed by a discussion on research design, results, and empirical analysis.

-Main Arguments and Theories: Li and Resnick (2003, pp. 175) argue that in the world where seventy percent of the world trade is governed through multinational enterprises (MNEs), which results in higher growth rate for Foreign Direct Investment (FDI) when compared with word income growth rate since the 1960s.
-On the contrary, diffusion of ‘democratic governance’ and ‘FDI inflows’ to developing countries did not result in a linear impact, and growth.
-As the number of democracies rose to 73 (1995) from 31 (1975), the significance of theorizing effects of democratic institutions on FDI for policy purposes also increased.
+Main Arguments and Theories: Li and Resnick (2003, pp. 175) argue that in the world where seventy per cent of world trade is governed through multinational enterprises (MNEs), which results in a higher growth rate for Foreign Direct Investment (FDI) when compared with world income growth rate since the 1960s.
+On the contrary, the diffusion of ‘democratic governance’ and ‘FDI inflows’ to developing countries did not result in a linear impact and growth.
+As the number of democracies rose to 73 (1995) from 31 (1975), the significance of theorizing the effects of democratic institutions on FDI for policy purposes also increased.
 The research also elaborates on the ‘way forward,’ which explains the relationship between political democracy and economic globalization (Li and Resnick, 2003, p.
 176).
-Henceforth, the three avenues reduces degree of freedom for MNEs, because of the policymaking process initiated with democratic institutions.
-Theory also explains the promotional effect of democratic institutions vis-à-vis FDI inflows due to strong protection of property rights through means of legislation and practice.
+Henceforth, the three avenues reduce the degree of freedom for MNEs because of the policymaking process initiated with democratic institutions.
+The theory also explains the promotional effect of democratic institutions vis-à-vis FDI inflows due to the strong protection of property rights through means of legislation and practice.

-The theoretical synthesis and extension of the knowledge in the research relies upon the concept of ‘firm logic’ for investing abroad; and, the hindering effects of the democratic institutions on FDI has three-fold avenues.
-First, the MNEs has monopolistic and oligopolistic roles, which actually reduces with the introduction of democratic constraints.
-Secondly, the generous fiscal and financial incentives for supporting foreign investors, offered by host governments, actually decreases as the consequence of democratic constraints.
+The theoretical synthesis and extension of the knowledge in the research relies upon the concept of ‘firm logic’ for investing abroad, and the hindering effects of the democratic institutions on FDI have three-fold avenues.
+First, the MNEs have monopolistic and oligopolistic roles, which actually reduces with the introduction of democratic constraints.
+Secondly, the generous fiscal and financial incentives offered by host governments to support foreign investors actually decrease as a consequence of democratic constraints.
 Third, wider political participation increases the ability of indigenous businesses to gain property rights protection offered through institutionalized avenues.
-The logic of ‘preventing state from predatory rent seeking’ works well in the context of three-fold avenues discussed above, when the common interests of citizens are part of the legislature process (Li and Resnick, 2003, p.
+The logic of ‘preventing the state from predatory rent-seeking’ works well in the context of the three-fold avenues discussed above, when the common interests of citizens are part of the legislature process (Li and Resnick, 2003, p.
 185).

-Discussion Question: How democratic institutions in developing countries can manage to secure FDI inflow from developed world?
-Does democratic institutions in developing countries can only attract FDI inflow through strengthening private property rights?
+Discussion Question: How can democratic institutions in developing countries manage to secure FDI inflow from the developed world?
+Do democratic institutions in developing countries can only attract FDI inflow through strengthening private property rights?

 Works Cited